 If no formal probate proceeding is necessary, the court does not appoint an estate administrator.
 Instead, a close relative or friend serves as an informal estate representative.
-Normally, families and friends choose this person, and it is not uncommon for several people to share the responsibilities of paying debts, filing a final income tax return and distributing property to the people who are supposed to get it.
+Normally, families and friends choose this person, and it is not uncommon for several people to share the legal responsibilities of paying debts, filing a final income tax return and distributing property to the people who are supposed to get it.

 Question #6 Should I Plan To Avoid Probate?

-Probate can be costly and time consuming, but sometimes strategies to avoid probate can be even more costly or have other downsides.
-Sometimes probate is the most efficient option.
+Probate can be costly and time consuming, but sometimes strategies to avoid legal probate can be even more costly or have other downsides.
+Sometimes probate is the most efficient legal option.
 The answer varies depending on which state you live in, what assets you have, and where you would like those assets to go upon your death.

 One option to avoid probate is to transfer all of your assets into a revocable living trust, of which you are the trustee, which contains many of the same directions and guidelines as a Will.
 There are many benefits and drawbacks to doing so, so seek guidance from an experienced estate planning attorney regarding your specific situation.

 One instance where the benefits often outweigh the drawbacks is if you own real estate in more than one state.
 Typically, an estate will need to go through probate in each state in which you own real property, so expenses can add up quickly.

 Another instance where a trust may be of help is if you are elderly or disabled and want a better mechanism than power of attorney for someone to manage your assets legally for yourself or your family.